 - The oldest operational lighthouse in the world and stunning views out across the ocean at Hook Lighthouse.

-- Watched exquisite pieces of crystal being created at the House of Waterford Crystal tour.
+- Watched exquisite pieces of the crystal being created at the House of Waterford Crystal tour.

 - Wandered through our second castle of the trip- Kilkenny Castle.